Open topic with navigation

 On Windows, if no path is specified within filename, the system searches for the DLL in the following directories in the following order:

 On UNIX, if no path is specified within filename, the system searches the path specified by the LD_LIBRARY_PATH environment variable (or LIBPATH on AIX and LD_LIBRARY_PATH_64 on Oracle Solaris 64-bit).
 The appropriate environment variable was automatically set if you used the setsde script to set up your Synergy environment.
-You can use the dltest program (installed in the Synergex\SynergyDE\connect directory) to find your shared library path.
+You can use the dltest program (installed in Synergex\SynergyDE\connect on Windows and dbl\bin on UNIX) to find your shared library path.

 Specifying the cinterface argument tells %DLL_OPEN to call a setup routine with the correct arguments to initialize the Synergy DBL C interface in the DLL.
 This is to assist with user-created DLLs written in C that use the C interface.
 See Building a dynamic library with C routines for more details.